Shubh2-0/JPQl/README.md

 ## Contributing 🤝🌟

-We welcome contributions to these projects!
-If you'd like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file. ✨👩‍💻👨‍💻
+I welcome contributions to these projects!
+If you'd like to contribute .✨👩‍💻👨‍💻

 Happy coding! ✨🎉😄